Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-07-24 00:28:25
+Last Updated: 2025-07-25 00:28:35

-A Place For Everything, Everything In Its Place.
+In The Depth Of Winter I Finally Learned That There Was In Me An Invincible Summer.

-By Benjamin Franklin
+By Albert Camus